Cockfighting: Honduras

 In Honduras, under Article 11 of 'Decree no. 115-2015 ─ Animal Protection and Welfare Act' that went into effect in 2016, dog and cat fights and duck races are prohibited, while 'bullfighting shows and cockfights are part of the National Folklore and as such allowed'.

 India

 The Supreme Court of India has banned cockfighting as a violation of the Prevention of Cruelty to Animals Act, but it remains popular, especially in the rural coast of Andhra Pradesh, with large amount of betting involved, especially around the festival of Sankranti.

 Indonesia

 All forms of gambling, including the gambling within secular cockfighting, were made illegal in 1981 by the Indonesian government, while the religious aspects of cockfighting within Balinese Hinduism remain protected.
 However, secular cockfighting remains widely popular in Bali, despite its illegal status.

 Iraq

 Cockfighting is illegal but widespread in Iraq.
 The attendees come to gamble or just for the entertainment.
-A rooster can cost up to $8,000.
+A rooster can cost up to $8,000, or ₹23,000.00.
 The most-prized birds are called Harati, which means that they are of Turkish or Indian origin, and have muscular legs and necks.